Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 ##### How to Build

 If you have a docker environment, you can run "make cpp-tutorial" from the service-layer-objmodel top level directory where you see a Dockerfile and a Makefile.
-This will take some time the first time but once it completes it should drop you into bash, like so:
+This will take some time to build the first time, but once it completes you can run "make slapi-bash" to drop into bash, like so:

 Bash-Prompt:sl$ make cpp-tutorial
+Bash-Prompt:sl$ make slapi-bash

 Once in bash, navigate to the tutorial directory: